-E. L. “Bubba” Henry joined Adams and Reese in 1987 and is the former Speaker of the Louisiana House of Representatives.
+E. L. “Bubba” Henry is the former Speaker of the Louisiana House of Representatives.
 He has the distinction of being the only speaker to succeed himself in modern history, and in 2012, he was inducted into the Louisiana Political Museum and Hall of Fame in Winnfield.

-Practicing in governmental relations, E. L. possesses keen insight into the complex relationships between local, state and federal governments, and has a reputation as one of Louisiana's most successful and influential lobbyists.
-Admitted to the Louisiana Bar in 1961, E. L. practiced law in Jonesboro, Louisiana, until 1980.
+Practicing in government relations, Bubba possesses keen insight into the complex relationships between local, state and federal governments, and has a reputation as one of Louisiana's most successful and influential lobbyists.

-He served as a member in the Louisiana House of Representatives from 1968 to 1980 from District 13 (Jackson, Bienville, and Ouachita parishes), and he was house speaker from 1972 to 1980.
+He served as a member in the Louisiana House of Representatives from 1968 to 1980, and he was House Speaker from 1972 to 1980.
 In 1973, he chaired the Constitutional Convention, and in his first term in the Legislature, he worked with a group of younger members who advocated reform.
 Called the "Young Turks," the group urged major changes in how the Legislature operated, including creating decorum in the House, removing lobbyists from the House floor, and bringing accountability to the appropriations process.
 They blazed a trail that led to a new state Constitution in 1973 and reforms impacting state government.

-In his free time, E. L. enjoys being with his family, reading and playing golf.
+In his free time, Bubba enjoys being with his family, reading and playing golf.